 Many divorcing people are concerned that they will be treated unfairly when their assets are divided.
 Having proper legal advice at the right time is the best way to avoid inequities in property division and achieve the best possible results.

-Child support is ordered in many South Carolina divorce cases involving children, as well as cases involving the children of unmarried parents.
+Child support is ordered in many Ohio divorce cases involving children, as well as cases involving the children of unmarried parents.
 In general, a handful of factors will impact whether support will be ordered, as well as the amount of support ordered: custody arrangements, the income and income-earning potential of both parents, the ages of the children and the specific needs of the children.
 Appropriate legal guidance is essential to the successful resolution of most child support matters.

 If you need advice and representation regarding child support, either as part of a divorce or in a case involving unmarried parents, our firm can assist you in reaching arrangements that are fair and appropriate.